loafey/master-thesis/Thesis/1.0. Introduction/Motivation.typ

 importance in system-level programming.
 In linear logic, the uses of weakening and contraction are carefully controlled, which in a programming language setting means variables must be used exactly once.
-Because the use of resources is carefully controlled, mutable data structures can be used in a safe way.
+Because the use of resources is carefully controlled, mutable data structures can be used safely.

 The goal for #ln is not only to be used as a system-level level language, but also as an intermediate compilation target for (linear) functional programming